Cloudy With a Chance of Cataracts

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 When you look into your dog’s eyes, what do you see?
-(Besides a pleading expression, begging for a bite of whatever you’re eating.)
+Besides the one true object of their desire: that peanut-butter treat you’ve been hiding from them on top of the fridge.
 If your dog is healthy, you should see bright, shiny, clear eyes looking back at you.
-But if your dog’s eyes look a little cloudy or bluish-gray, it could mean that cataracts (clouded eye lenses) are forming.
+But if your dog’s eyes look a little cloudy or bluish-gray, it could mean that cataracts (clouded-eye lenses) are forming.
 Cloudy eyes don’t always indicate cataracts, but you shouldn’t ignore them — it’s best to take your dog to the vet to be checked out for canine eye disorders.
 In the meantime, keep reading to learn everything you need to know about cataracts in dogs, including how to treat them.

 What Are Cataracts, Exactly?